zachpino/digidev-f19/week11/homework-review.md

 ##### Homework Review

+Make sure all this makes sense for next week!

 1. First, create a script that converts a color image to a grayscale image.
 Could you then write a script that does the reverse, and creates red/green/blue color versions from grayscale images like [Photoshop's Hue/Saturation Colorize Adjustment](https://helpx.adobe.com/photoshop-elements/using/adjusting-color-saturation-hue-vibrance.html#adjust_saturation_and_hue)?
 Hint for both: consider borrowing the `computeBrightness` function from the [edge detection](../week10/image.md) example.

 ![olde timey cute!](grayscale.jpg)